 This record only refers to the ticket content and not to a specific layout standard (for example "RCT 2").
-In combination with the DST records specific for the TCO (see point 5.5), DSTs can therefore be created for any carrier specific ticket.
+In combination with the DST records specific for the TCO (see point 8.5), DSTs can therefore be created for any carrier specific ticket.
 Nevertheless international tickets always must follow the "RCT2" layout standard.

-Number in sequence Element Number of characters Mandatory Code Comments 1 Record ID 6A Х Х ID is "U_TLAY"("Ticket layout") 2 Record version 2N Х "01" 3 Record length 4N Х 4 Layout standard 4A Х For example "RCT2" 5 Number of fields 4N Х Number of following fields • The following elements define the individual text fields included on the ticket layout description formula.
+Number in sequence Element Number of characters Mandatory Code Comments 1 Record ID 6A Х Х ID is "U_TLAY"("Ticket layout") 2 Record version 2N Х "01" 3 Record length 4N Х 4 Layout standard 4A Х For example "RCT2" 5 Number of fields 4N Х Number of following fields g elements define the xt field the element ticket layout description formula. t fields) 6 + 6 i Field line 2N X Line index of the first character.
+Range: 0 till 18 7 + 6 i Field column 2N Х Column index of the first character.
+Range: 0 till 71 8 + 6 i Field height 2N X Number of lines reserved from the field 9 + 6 i Field width 2N Х Number of columns reserved from the field